b3008/executable_HTML/Readme.md

 The ultimate aim is to produce a single representation of a data collection protocol that is both human-readable and computer executable.ss

-## Running

-At this point I am transcribing an older codebase written with Polymer v2 to the new standard custom elements API.
-In the end it should all compile into single ES6 module.

-For now only the tests can be run.
+### Tests
 Raise a server at localhost, e.g using [live-server](https://www.npmjs.com/package/live-server) and load `/tests/test.html`

+### Distributable
+Make sure you have `webpack` and `webpack-cli` installed.
+Run webpack at the root directory to compile all modules under `./src` into a production-mode single source, stored under `./dist/aaCustomElements.js`